 Qatar Airways has launched flights between Doha

-The airline will operate the route with Airbus
+The airline will operate a thrice weekly service

 Qatar Airways Group Chief Executive, Mr.